dart-lang/language/accepted/future-releases/inline-classes/feature-specification.md

 of an instance, or as a type argument in the static type of a data structure or function involving the inline type.*

 A type test, `o is U` or `o is!
 U`, and a type cast, `o as U`, where `U` is or contains an inline type, is performed at run time as a type test and type cast on the run-time representation of the inline type as described above.

+An inline type `V` used as an expression (*a type literal*) evaluates to the value of the corresponding instantiated representation type used as an expression.

 ### Summary of Typing Relationships